pairinteraction/pairinteraction/docs/contribute/getting_started.rst

       cmake --build .

 To ensure your code adheres to the project's coding standards, we highly recommend using the `pre-commit tool`_.
-Once you've installed this tool, integrate it as pre-commit hook into your local repository with the following command:
+Once you've installed this tool, integrate it as a pre-commit hook into your local repository with the following command:

 .. code-block:: bash